HV-18/HV-18/README.md

 ---

 ### 🔭 I’m currently working on
-Cloud infrastructure automation, containerized deployments, and intelligent data-driven applications.
+Building cloud-native applications, automating deployments, and integrating AI-driven insights into real-world solutions.

 ### 🌱 I’m currently learning
-Kubernetes, Terraform, and advanced Machine Learning deployment workflows.
+Kubernetes, Terraform, and advanced techniques for deploying scalable machine learning models in production.

 ### 👯 I’m looking to collaborate on
-AI + DevOps integration projects, open-source infrastructure tools, and scalable web apps.
+AI + DevOps automation, open-source infrastructure tools, and next-gen cloud projects that make a real impact.

 ### 🤝 I’m looking for help with
-Optimizing ML pipelines and distributed systems using Kafka & cloud orchestration.
+Optimizing end-to-end ML pipelines, container orchestration, and distributed data systems using Kafka.

 ### 💬 Ask me about
-Cloud, DevOps, Machine Learning, Flask, Streamlit, and automation scripting.
+Cloud computing, DevOps practices, Machine Learning, Flask, Streamlit, and system automation.

 ### ⚡ Fun fact
-I build things that automate my life ☕⚙️
+I love automating repetitive tasks so I can focus on creating new ones ☕⚙️

 ---